ketil-malde/medusa/README.md

 	medusa/gen_meta.sh DataSet

 You should now have a `meta.xml` file in DataSet.
-If you run `medusa/xmlcheck.sh`, you will likely get some warnings.
+If you run `mdz check DataSet`, you will likely get some warnings.
 Now, edit the metadata file, and fill in details.
-Then check it (again) with `xmlcheck`, and when it passes, you are done as far as the system is concerned.
+Then check it (again) with `mdz check`, and when it passes, you are done as far as the system is concerned.

 When `gen_meta.sh` is run, two metadata sections are generated with